JamFfm/Misc/README.md

 ## cbpi-BetterChart

-Add a new chart engine to cbpi
+Add a new chart engine to cbpi.
+But first you have to install the CBPi addon "ExtendedMenue"

     git clone https://github.com/MiracelVip/cbpi-BetterChart /home/pi/craftbeerpi3/modules/plugins/cbpi-BetterChart